AdobeDocs/journey-optimizer.ko-KR/help/using/rn/documentation-updates.md

 * All new features and improvements coming with [!DNL Journey Optimizer] April '24 release have been detailed in the documentation.
 [Read more](release-notes.md#apr-2024)
 * Configuration steps for In-app messaging have been detailed.
 [Read more](../in-app/inapp-configuration.md)
 * Documentation for [Offer decisioning APIs](../offers/api-reference/offer-delivery-api/decisioning-api.md) and [Batch decisioning APIs](../offers/api-reference/offer-delivery-api/batch-decisioning-api.md) have been updated.
-* Information has been added in the Decision Management documentation regarding edge and hub regions management when using frequency capping with the Edge Decisioning API.
+* Information has been added in the Decision management documentation regarding edge and hub regions management when using frequency capping with the Edge Decisioning API.
 [Read more](../offers/offer-library/add-constraints.md#frequency-capping)
 * Information has been added on identity creation with custom namespaces when working with API-triggered campaigns.
 [Read more](../campaigns/api-triggered-campaigns.md)
 * Screeshots have been updated to reflect the improved Journey canvas.
 * Naming constraints has been updated in the following page: [Configure a unitary event](../event/about-creating.md), [Configure a business event](../event/about-creating-business.md#gs-business-events), [Configure a custom action](../action/about-custom-action-configuration.md#configuration-steps), [External data sources](../datasource/external-data-sources.md)